 Turning the Closet into a Baby Nursery

-Here are some more amazing transformations of small spaces into adorable baby nurseries:
+Here are some amazing transformations of small spaces into adorable baby nurseries:

 This is a great example of how you can work with any space.

-This closet was turned into a nursery, so everyone has plenty of room.
+This closet was turned into a nursery, so everyone had plenty of room.

 Changing tables and rocking chairs may be best left inside the master bedroom or another area of the home.